bmi-labmedinfo/Reliability/ReliabilityPackage/Readme.md

 ### Local Fit Principle

-The local fit principle is implemented by training a classifier (i.e. an MLP) on a dataset of synthetic points generated ad-hoc to characterize the local accuracy of the feature space; each synthetic point is associated with the accuracy of its k closest training samples, and then labelled as "local fit reliable" if such value is equal or higher than a certain accuracy threshold, "local fit unreliable" otherwise.
+The local fit principle is implemented by training a classifier (i.e. an MLP) on a dataset of synthetic points generated ad-hoc to characterize the local performance of the classifier in the feature space; each synthetic point is associated with the performance value (accuracy for classification problems, mean squared error for regression problems) of its k closest training samples, and then labelled with respect to a performance threshold.
+In case of a classification problem, each synthetic point is labelled as "local fit reliable" if the accuracy value of its k nearest training samples is equal or higher than a certain accuracy threshold, "local fit unreliable" otherwise.
+In case of a regression problem, each synthetic point is labelled as "local fit reliable" if the Mean Squared Error of its k nearest training samples is equal or lower than a certain MSE threshold, "local fit unreliable" otherwise.
 Finally, a classifier is trained on these so-labelled synthetic points, so that it learns how to classify new samples in terms of local fit reliability.

 ## License